fivetran/dbt_qualtrics_source/models/docs.md

 Boolean representing whether modification of the block and its contents is prevented.
 {% enddocs %}

-{% docs block_locking %}
-Boolean representing whether modification of the block and its contents is prevented.
-{% enddocs %}

 {% docs block_visibility %}
 Whether the questions in the block are 'collapsed' or 'expanded' by default.
 {% enddocs %}